mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 [^g]: Grass roots approach characterised by a  large take up of enthusiastic community activity in response to a model encouraging others to organise their own events.
 All three projects have been subsumed into the RPI foundation, which offers mostly instruction based support via their website which disappointingly may well indicate a lost opportunity to study innovative practice.

-[^1]: The experimental process between NYC Hive and other partners and individuals is documented via a blog post on the games for change website. https://web.archive.org/web/20180212051341/https://gamesforchange.org/studentchallenge/2016/11/21/10569/
+[^1]: Global Game Jam Next is an educational sub-project of the adult focused Global Game Jam.
+It has supporting resources for facilitators. https://ggjnext.org/curriculum/.
+It is partnered with Games 4 Change which also has a game jam guide https://gamesforchange.org/studentchallenge/wp-content/uploads/2025/02/G4C-STUDENT-CHALLENGE-GAME-JAM-GUIDE_updated-1-13-25.pdf.
+The emergence of the experimental process between NYC Hive and other partners and individuals is documented via a blog post on the games for change website. https://web.archive.org/web/20180212051341/https://gamesforchange.org/studentchallenge/2016/11/21/10569/

 [^2]: Funds of knowledge are resources which learners can draw on in either formal or informal settings.
 These may be home practices learned from family members, special hobby interests or broader cultural practices [@moll_funds_1992]